-A callus is a painless area of hard, dead skin that develops wherever your skin is subject to repetitive friction.
+A callus is an area of hard, dead skin that develops wherever your skin is subject to repetitive friction and pressure.
 Manual workers often have calluses on their palms from constantly using tools, but a callus can develop on any part of the body.
+The formation of a callus is to protect the body from open wounds.

 Calluses on the feet often develop from wearing unsuitable shoes, with high heels being the most likely to cause calluses.
 Because of this, women are four times as likely to get calluses as men.
 If the callus is on the bottom of the foot, it’s known as a plantar callus.

-Your calluses disappear naturally when you remove the source of friction on the skin that caused them.
+Your calluses disappear naturally when you remove the source of pressure or friction on the skin that caused them.
+This may be helpful with improper shoe gear, however, foot abnormalities and biomechanics can be the cause of said calluses and may need further investigation.
+Orthotic management may correct some biomechanical issues leading to callus formation.
 If your calluses are particularly thick or unsightly, your podiatrist can shave the top layers of dead skin away to reduce them.

 To help prevent calluses from forming, keep your feet clean and dry and wear socks and well-fitting shoes.
 If you can feel a constant rubbing on any part of your foot as you walk, try to remove the cause of the friction.